SyllasBraga/SyllasBraga/README.md

 ### Hello, welcome to my Github profile!
 ---
-#### I'm a Software Developer with expertise in Java, Spring Boot, Angular, REST APIs, and CI/CD pipelines.
+#### I'm a Software Developer with expertise in Java, Spring Boot, React, REST APIs, and CI/CD pipelines.
 Skilled in delivering scalable solutions and quickly adapting to new technologies and development stacks.

 ---